DoctorMcKay/sentry-bot-documentation/src/commands.md

 If no user is specified, then this command will default to returning information about the user who executed it.

-If the `quiet` argument is not set to `True`, then this command will reply publicly in the channel where it was executed.
+By default, this command will reply publicly.

 ## User Info